-- Create your own event handler thread that calls sr_waitevt() to wait for events on Dialogic[®] devices.
-You can set up separate event handlers for the various devices and event types.
-When an event occurs, the SRL calls event handlers automatically, within the context of the sr_waitevt() function. - The event handlers must not call sr_waitevt() or any synchronous function.
+- Enable the event handler by calling sr_enbhdlr() from within any application thread.
+You can set up separate event handlers for various devices and event types.
+The first call to sr_enbhdlr() creates the SRL handler thread.
+You do not need to call sr_waitevt() from anywhere within the application because the SRL handler thread already calls sr_waitevt() to get events. - The event handlers must not call sr_waitevt() or any synchronous function.
 For example, you can use this model to wait for inbound calls synchronously, then service those calls through telephony functions, such as play and record.
 You could use the event handlers to receive notification of unsolicited hang-up events.

-Note: The Synchronous model is not recommended for production applications.
+The Synchronous model is not recommended for production applications.
 It can be used for demo or proof of concept applications.